-Cerebral palsy is a disorder caused by brain injury.
-Since the brain is such a complex organ, cerebral palsy can be found in many forms.
+Cerebral palsy is a disorder caused by brain damage during birth.
+Since the brain is such a complex organ, cerebral palsy has several different forms.
 The location of the brain injury helps determine which type of cerebral palsy a person may have.

-The characteristics of each form manifest in different ways.
-Cerebral palsy types can be classified by symptoms, the type of movement affected and the parts of the body that the condition impacts.
+Each type of cerebral palsy has unique characteristics.
+Cerebral palsy types can be classified by symptoms, the type of movement affected, and the parts of the body the condition impacts.

 Spastic Cerebral Palsy